CraftAcademyLabs/ca_course/week7/cooper_client_react/01_cooper_calculator.md

 The test should now be able to find all the input fields that we neet to fill in.
 At this stage all the steps in the `beforeEach` block in the feature test should run without any problems.

 The response should look something like this in the terminal.
+If not, then go over the config again.

 ![text](React_cooper_client_test_response.png)